renatomaia/coutil/doc/manual.md

 For instance, the call `channel:await("any")` will match either a call `channel:await("in")` or `channel:await("out")`.

 Returns `true` followed by the extra arguments `...` from the matching call.
-Otherwise, return `nil` followed by an error message related to obtaining the arguments from the matching call.
+Otherwise, return `false` followed by an error message related to obtaining the arguments from the matching call.
 In any case,
 if this call does not raise errors, it resumed the coroutine, [_task_](#threadsdostring-pool-chunk--chunkname--mode-) or [_preemptive coroutine_](#coroutineload-chunk--chunkname--mode) of the matching call.